cyberbotics/webots-doc/reference/differentialwheels.md

 ### Field Summary

-- `motorConsumption`: power consumption of the the motor in Watts.
+- `motorConsumption`: power consumption of the motor in Watts.
 - `axleLength`: distance between the two wheels (in meters).
 This field must be specified for "kinematics" based robot models.
 It will be ignored by "physics" based models.